People's Food Co-op: Green roofs

 People's added two green roofs to its building during its expansion.
 Drought-tolerant plant species were chosen for the green roofs.
 Due to the stormwater management benefits, People's received a $2,500 grant from the Community Watershed Stewardship Program.

 Cob

 Cob, a mixture of earth, sand and straw, was used as infill for two walls of the building as well as for benches inside and outside of the store.
-People's was the first commercially zoned building in North America to build with cob wall infill.
+People's Food Co-op was the first commercially zoned building in North America to be built with cob wall infill.

 Geothermal

 The co-op is heated and cooled by use of a geothermal exchange heat pump which includes a series of tubes coursing water through the store's floor.
 This system, in conjunction with other design strategies, has reduced the heating and cooling energy consumption at the co-op by approximately 40%.

+Mural

+In 2022, People's Food Co-op was selected as a site for a mural campaign by the nonprofit Fairtrade America.
+The mural depicts Ghanaian farmer and climate advocate Deborah Osei-Mensah, whose community produces fair trade cocoa.

 People's farmers' market

-People's hosts a year round farmers market in its courtyard on Wednesday afternoons.
+People's hosts a year-round farmers market in its courtyard on Wednesday afternoons.
+In operation since 1994, it is the longest year-round farmers market in Portland.
 In the summer months, there are typically 15-20 vendors offering a variety of locally grown and produced goods.